MOHAMMEDSAIF-07/python/README.md

 # python
-# go through this repository to learn the basic of python programming
+# Go through this repository to learn the basic's of "PYTHON" programming